DemetriadS/Algorithms-exercises/solutions/regular-expression-matching.md

 We want to build a function that checks if a string s matches a pattern p.
 The pattern uses two special symbols:

-1. .: This can match any single character (like a wildcard).
+1. `.`: This can match any single character.
-2. _: This allows the preceding character to appear zero or more times.
+2. `*`: This allows the preceding character to appear zero or more times.
    For example:
-   _ "a\*" can match "", "a", "aa", "aaa", etc.
+   - "a\*" can match "", "a", "aa", "aaa", etc.
    - ".\*" can match any sequence of characters, including an empty string.
      The goal is to see if the pattern matches the entire string, not just a part of it.